bfrancom/habit-wallpaper-mm/_pages/download.md

     title: "Meditation"
 ---

 Currently, I only have the following wallpapers below.
-They have only been tested on iPhone because I don't have a ton of time.
+They have been tested on iPhone because I don't have a ton of time.
 If you have any requests or problems, please submit them via [email](mailto:ben@habituwall.com), and [subscribe](/subscribe/) for updates.

 DISCLAIMER: Use at your own risk.
 You should consult your doctor (and maybe your mom) for any lifestyle or exercise changes.